 On the whole, I’ve been surprised at my ability to stick with my new vegan diet.
 Although I can’t say it’s been completely without mishaps.
 On New Year’s Day, I was happily tucking into some hash browns for breakfast (having meticulously checked and confirmed they were certified vegan) and some mayonnaise- only to stop in my tracks about 5 hours later while mid-conversation with my husband declaring, “Oh no!
 Mayonnaise has eggs in!!!”

-Having been a vegetarian for three and a half years, veganism hasn’t been a big step for me.
+Having been a vegetarian for 3 and a half years, Veganism hasn’t been as big a step for me as it may be for some.
 But it has certainly been an interesting and enlightening challenge to kick off 2019 with.
 Veganuary has given me the opportunity to step back and take a real hard look at my consumer habits.
 Now I want to share some of my journey with you.

 Appreciating where my food comes from

 Cutting out staple foods that I’ve always taken for granted (e.g. milk and cheese) connected me more with how food is produced.
 I have never really given issues of animal welfare much thought.
 But Veganuary unexpectedly shifted my views on the treatment of animals in our food production.
 I’ve developed a growing awareness of the journey food undertakes before ending up on my plate.

 You realise what you CAN live without

 In the past I have always dismissed the idea of veganism, saying that I ABSOLUTELY CANNOT live without cheese.
 But I’ve done it.
 One whole month without eating cheese.
 And amazingly, apart from one brief craving resulting in my purchase of some questionable vegan cheese, I’ve barely given it a second thought.